ptolemybarnes/galactical-relations-koans-dm/README.md

 2. Create the database: `rake db:create`
 3. Run `rake galaxy` to work progressively through the problems.
 Alternatively, run a single stage with `rake galaxy:stage`, e.g `rake galaxy:beta`.

+If you get into a mess with the database, run `rake db:reset`.

 ### Stages
 In the domain we have: planets, moons, a sun, and asteroids.